 Crispy Chocolate Peanut Butter Crunch Bars with only 5 ingredients!
-This crunchy vegan treat is made with gluten-free rice puffs and the recipe is similar to homemade Scotcheroos bars.
-This is a very easy no-bake dessert which is perfect to make with kids!
+This crunchy vegan treat is made with gluten-free rice puffs, and the recipe is similar to homemade Scotcheroos bars.
+This is a very easy no-bake dessert that is perfect to make with kids!

 Chocolate Peanut Butter Crunch Bars